 - Baking Powder

-How to make the softest pumpkin snickerdoodle cookies
+How to make soft pumpkin snickerdoodle cookies

 This recipe can be made using a stand or hand mixer.
 I used a hand mixer for this recipe.